Freeze, Prompt, and Adapt: A Framework for Source-free Unsupervised GNN Prompting: Appendix

 Augmentation is a key component of our framework.
 As discussed in Section \ref{sec:consistency_prompting}, the type of augmentation should align with the prompting function.
 For instance, if the prompting function applies feature modifications, as in our main experimental prompting function, feature augmentation is expected to be more beneficial than structural augmentation (e.g., adding or removing edges), and vice versa.

-As an ablation study on the type of augmentation Table \ref{tab:augmentation_type} shows how different types of augmentation impact \namemodel's performance.
-Here our prompting function transforms the feature matrix, the feature augmentation masks features, and structural augmentation drops edges.
-Results meet our expectations that the feature augmentation attains better performance since it aligns better with the prompting function.
-Since none of the existing \gnn prompting functions can be categorized solely as structural prompting (without changing the node representations), we leave experimenting with such prompting method for future works.
+As an ablation study on the type of augmentation, Table \ref{tab:augmentation_type} shows how different types of augmentation impact \namemodel's performance.
+Here, our prompting function transforms the feature matrix, the feature augmentation masks features, and structural augmentation drops edges.
+Results meet our expectations that feature augmentation improves performance, as it better aligns with the prompting function.
+Since none of the existing \gnn prompting functions can be categorized solely as structural prompting (without changing the node representations), we leave experimenting with such a prompting method for future work.